-- is submitted in the form approved by the agency by the Authorised Bidder through AusTender^{xviii} (or, as noted below, where a bid is unable to be made through AusTender and the agency agrees, a bid may be made in accordance with the agency's explicit instructions); - " the submitted auction bid form should be submitted in the original Microsoft Word format, it should not be converted to PDF or any other format; - In exceptional circumstances, and if all other bid eligibility requirements are fulfilled, the agency may accept as eligible an auction bid that is unable to be made through AusTender.
+- is submitted in the form approved by the agency by the Authorised Bidder through AusTender (or, as noted below, where a bid is unable to be made through AusTender and the agency agrees, a bid may be made in accordance with the agency's explicit instructions); - The submitted auction bid form should be returned in the provided Microsoft Word format. - " In exceptional circumstances, and if all other bid eligibility requirements are fulfilled, the agency may accept as eligible an auction bid that is unable to be made through AusTender.
 The agency's advance written permission is mandatory for any submission of an auction bid outside of AusTender, and so the Authorised Bidder should contact the agency immediately if they are encountering technical or other difficulties with the AusTender process.
-For avoidance of any doubt, the agency will not accept as eligible any auction bid submitted outside of AusTender that has been made without the specific advance written permission of the agency or that has not been made exactly in the way that the agency has instructed. - contains no errors other than errors that the agency considers, in its sole discretion and acting in good faith, to be minor and immaterial; - is submitted strictly within the auction bidding window, as published by the agency within these guidelines; - is submitted on behalf of an Applicant that has registered for that auction in relation to the ERF project and the selected contract type; - is submitted by an individual who is an Authorised Bidder of the Applicant, and where neither the Authorised Bidder nor the Applicant has been excluded or disqualified from participating in carbon abatement purchasing processes; - includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent; - is not for a contract that has had a bid withdrawn; - is the first eligible bid made on behalf of an Applicant in the auction in relation to the ERF project and the contract type to which the bid pertained. - " Any subsequent bid made on behalf of the Applicant relating to the same ERF project and contract type at the auction will be disregarded; and - if the bid is for an Optional Delivery contract for an ERF project, is lower than another eligible bid at the auction for a Fixed Delivery contract for the same project.
+For avoidance of any doubt, the agency will not accept as eligible any auction bid submitted outside of AusTender that has been made without the specific advance written permission of the agency or that has not been made exactly in the way that the agency has instructed. - contains no errors other than errors that the agency considers, in its sole discretion and acting in good faith, to be minor and immaterial

+- is submitted strictly within the Auction Bid window, as published by the agency within these Auction Guidelines - is submitted on behalf of an Applicant that has registered for that auction in relation to the ERF project - is submitted by an individual who is an Authorised Bidder of the Applicant, and where neither the Authorised Bidder nor the Applicant has been excluded or disqualified from participating in carbon abatement purchasing processes - includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent - is not for a contract that has had a bid withdrawn, and - is the first eligible bid made on behalf of an Applicant in the auction in relation to the ERF project; - " any subsequent bid made on behalf of the Applicant relating to the same ERF project at the auction will be disregarded.

-For the avoidance of doubt, a non-compliant bid is not precluded from being an eligible bid if it is rendered non-compliant by any errors that the agency considers, in its sole discretion and acting in good faith, to be minor and immaterial and if the agency rectifies those errors pursuant to its authority to do so given under these guidelines.
+For the avoidance of doubt, a non-compliant bid is not precluded from being an eligible bid if it is rendered non-compliant by any errors that the agency considers, in its sole discretion and acting in good faith, to be minor and immaterial and if the agency rectifies those errors pursuant to its authority to do so given under these Auction Guidelines.